devonmpowell/PyPSI/README.md

 if you do not have a copy this is OK.
 PyPSI will simply be compiled without functions that use FFTs.

-- To use in Python, simply `import PyPSI`
+- To use in Python, simply `import PSI as psi` or similar

 ---

 ### Licensing:

-???
+Coming soon?